-First chapter of "summary" shows the aggregate figures presented in million US dollar with graphs.
+Summary shows the aggregate figures presented in million US dollar with graphs.

 Statement 1 shows the overall figures of import of goods and services by commodities and type in equivalent Pak rupees and US dollars.
 The statement is further bifurcated into various regional groups based on similar interests.